 Some cities have banned fireworks or imposed restrictions because of safety reasons or air pollution concerns, so make sure to check before lighting them.
 You may be able to hear firecrackers last three nights or longer during the Lunar New Year celebrations.

 Petty crime tends to increase before and during the Lunar New Year holiday.
-Regional police offices will likely increase patrols, deploy additional personnel, and coordinate with malls, banks, hotels, restaurants, and entertainment venues to boost security in major cities.
+Regional police offices will likely increase patrols; deploy additional personnel, especially around transport hubs; and coordinate with malls, banks, hotels, restaurants, and entertainment venues to boost security in major cities.
 Observe commonsense precautions to secure money and valuables and confirm business appointments during the holiday period.

 Travel Tips for the Lunar New Year

 The most important aspect of the Lunar New Year is that families reconnect for dinner on the holiday.
 People working in larger cities generally commute back to parents’ homes in rural areas.
-In Chinese communities, this practice is called “chunyun (春运), or Spring Migration”.
-On most normal days in East Asia, subway systems are crowded, so leave ample time if traveling during this holiday period.
-The earliest you can buy a train ticket is 60 days in advance, and it’s a rush (and sometimes fight) to get your ticket secured.
-Airlines and railways will add additional services to meet the high demand, though overbooking may be a problem.
+In Chinese communities, this practice is called “chunyun (春运), or Spring Migration” and hundreds of millions of people travel throughout China during the holiday.
+Subway systems are crowded on a normal day in East Asia, so leave ample time if traveling during the holiday period.
+The earliest you can buy a train ticket is 60 days in advance, and it’s a rush (and sometimes a fight) to get your ticket secured.
+Airlines and railways have added additional services to meet the high demand, though overbooking may be a problem.

-Private vehicle use will spike dramatically during the Lunar New Year event, typically resulting in significant congestion on national highways, as well as a sharp increase in accidents.
+Private vehicle use will spike dramatically during the Lunar New Year, typically resulting in significant congestion on national highways, as well as a sharp increase in accidents.
 The high volume of passengers also routinely affects rail, bus, and airline networks.
-As heavy traffic is likely on main highways; drive defensively and consider minimizing unnecessary driving on the days before and after the public observance of the holiday.
+As heavy traffic is likely on main highways, drive defensively and consider minimizing unnecessary driving on the days before and after the public observance of the holiday.

 Safety Precautions When Participating in Large-scale Events

-Make sure to check all travel advisories, like the US travel advisory to China, updated on Jan.
-3. Poor weather and bouts of heavy air pollution, which are common in northern China and other parts of Northeast Asia during the winter months, could intensify disruptions.
-Read CDC’s tips for traveling during the Lunar New Year.
+Make sure to check all travel advisories.
+Poor weather and bouts of heavy air pollution, which are common in northern China and other parts of Northeast Asia during the winter months, could intensify disruptions.
+Read the CDC’s tips for traveling during the Lunar New Year.

 WorldAware provides intelligence-driven, integrated risk management solutions that enable multinational organizations to operate globally with confidence.
 WorldAware’s end-to-end tailored solutions, integrated world-class threat intelligence, innovative technology, and response services help organizations mitigate risk and protect their people, assets, and reputations.